Esdifi/php-ussd/docs/your-first-ussd-app.md

 ```
 A break down of the message:
 1. END: This tells the user's phone that we are NOT expecting a response and so NO input field will be shown to the user
 2. Message: "Done.
 You entered: 1" This is the message that will be displayed on the user's phone.
-In this example it
-displayes the user's input.
+In this example, it displays the user's input.